ellalearns/ellalearns.github.io/README.md

-# 👨‍💻 Full-stack Web and Mobile Developer
+# 👨‍💻 Web and Mobile Developer

 Hi!
 I’m an experienced **Full-stack Mobile Developer** who has both worked in teams and led teams to building fast, scalable, and user-friendly crossplatform mobile applications in React Native.